meheraj786/auth-kit/README.md

 ## 📤 Contributing

-Pull requests are welcome!
+Pull requests are welcome.
-If you want to contribute, please open an issue first to discuss what you want to change.
+Please open an issue first to discuss any changes.

 ---

 ## 📄 License

 MIT License © 2025
-Developed with ❤️ by Meheraj Hosen
+Developed by Meheraj Hosen

----

-## ⭐ If you like this package

-Please ⭐ the repository on GitHub to support the project!

 ```